Key concepts

 Basic roles

-Basic roles are predefined roles provided by KakaoCloud.
+Basic roles are default roles provided by KakaoCloud.
+They are divided into organization roles and project roles.

-For more details, see Manage roles.
+For more details, see Manage role.

 Organization roles

-- You can transfer ownership to another user, who will then be assigned the same roles.
+- Ownership can be transferred to another user, who will then also be assigned the Organization Admin and Billing Admin roles.

 Organization roles